 Perhaps they had personal experiences, such as experiencing cold spots, shadows, orbs or weird lights, disembodied voices, having the instinctive feeling of being watched or followed, footfalls, doors opening and closing, unexplained electrical parlor tricks, or objects being moved from where the living had placed them.
 Some lucky maintenance or college staff member or student may have been treated to seeing an actual apparition, but it hasn’t been made public.

+Probably so.
 The Dutchess Community College allows ghost hunting classes at their facility, indicating that there is some activity.